 BDP worked in tandem with area DuPont staff and ocean carriers to get the best results.
 At first, establishing contact was almost impossible but gradually, using text messaging via cell phones, BDP staff was able to determine the exact location of the freight and then direct the next steps.
 Once the Port of New Orleans reopened, BDP and DuPont were able to get in, assess status first hand, make decisions and take action.

-At the end of September in the wake of Katrina, a fourth major hurricane, Rita, took aim at the Texas Gulf coast.
+Later that year in the wake of the hurricane, a fourth major Hurricane took aim at the Texas Gulf coast.
 “Time was of the essence,” the BDP-DuPont Regional Account Executive says.
 “We wanted data visibility with the goal of allowing the client to make the best decisions.
 Everyone understood the need for confidence in being able to accurately trace a large number of shipments in such a major crisis.
 It was a continuous effort until the whole situation was resolved.
 We pride ourselves on providing solutions.”

 Information really was the key component in DuPont’s crisis management operations.
 That’s why we need reliable outside resources like BDP.
 Their service was definitely above and beyond, as they responded to a series of chaotic events, which were constantly changing.
 We hope that nothing like this ever occurs again.
 But if it does, we know we can count on BDP.